-Thursday 2nd March: Year 9 Parents' Evening.
+Monday 4th March: Parents/carers Consultation Evening.

-Friday 17th March: Last day for course requests to be submitted.
+Friday 15th March: Deadline for course requests to be submitted.

 PLEASE NOTE: Whilst we will make every attempt to meet your course request, the school reserves the right to decide whether particular courses or combination of courses can go ahead.
 We hope that all the courses described in this booklet will be available but may have to cancel any course if there is insufficient demand or due to unforeseen circumstances.